 Although due to non-linearities from multiple scattering, this is not strictly true; however at most stratospheric tangent altitudes, these wavelengths are quite optically thin and this simple percent difference will provide an intuitive approximation of the fraction of the signal due to aerosol.
-From the percentage of aerosol parameter, it can be determined where the aerosol contributes the largest percentage of the signal.
-On the other hand, the loss of overall radiance will be looked at when using a polarized measurement compared to a scalar measurement to determine the required increase in exposure time for the polarized measurements.
+Furthermore, polarized measurements of radiance will be smaller in magnitude than the scalar counterpart and the percent loss will be used to estimate increases in exposure times needed to compensate.

 To determine the effect of polarization on the retrieval, a retrieval method is used similar to aerosol extinction retrieval by Bourassa et al. (2012b).
 A minor change to the algorithm is made where the measurement vector will not be normalized by a shorter wavelength since work by Rieger et al. (2014) has shown this decreases sensitivity to particle size distributions.
+Although it is advantageous to limit sensitivity to particle size, future instruments, such as ALI, might not have the ability to measure a shorter reference wavelength and would not be able to use this technique.
+Furthermore, it is advantageous to know what the worst case scenario would be to know the possible limitations of future technology.
 For the retrievals, a simulated measurement radiance profile will be calculated using the SASKTRAN-HR model with nominal ozone and NO2 profiles for each of the scenarios listed in section 2.2.
 The simulated measurements will be used to retrieve aerosol profiles using the Bourassa et al., 2012b technique for all three polarization states.
 Additionally, a retrieval will be performed with the scalar SASKTRAN-HR model to see if there is a large difference between using the scalar and the polarized model to retrieve aerosol profiles from a scalar measurement.
 For each aerosol retrieval, the ozone, NO2, and albedo are set the same as in the simulated radiance except the aerosol particle size is fixed as a single mode log-normal with 0.08 µm mode radius and mode width of 1.6.
 The assumption of a fixed particle size distribution is very common in current limb scatter instruments and will be used to see how the different polarizations are sensitive to particle size distributions and if this incorrect assumption greatly affects the retrieved extinctions for any of the polarizations.

 Lastly, an error analysis of the revivals will be performed in order to check the precision of the retrieved aerosol profile.
 The method used for this analysis is one presented by Bourassa et al. (2012a) in which it is assumed that the Jacobian, K, times the Gain matrix, G, is approximately equal to the identity matrix so